DougSven/dropblog-client/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `bower_components` - contains the angular framework files

-### Run the Application
+## Running the Application

-We have preconfigured the project with a simple development web server.
+The project is configured with a simple development web server.
 The simplest way to start this server is:

 ```
 npm start
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+Now browse to the app at `http://localhost:8000/app/index.html#/posts`.

+## Additional Considerations
+* Add unit test coverage
+* Add user login - Remove temporary hardcode from RestangularProvider
+* SSL for Admin page.
+* Restrict Admin access to logged in users
+* Add error handling for REST calls.
+* Ensure sanitization of back end data.
+* Add input validation/sanitiaztion.
+* Allow for stylized input.
+Markdown or something similar?

 ## Directory Layout